 Instructions

-• Preheat the air fryer to 400° for 3-5 minutes.
-Add the red pepper to the air fryer and cook for 7 minutes.
-Remove from heat and roughly chop.
-Add to the saucepan with the remaining sauce ingredients.
-Cover and cook for 7 minutes.
+• Preheat the air fryer temperature to 400 degrees for 3-5 minutes.
+Add the 1 red bell pepper to the air fryer and set cook time for 7-10 minutes.

 • Toss with pasta or chicken, or serve as a dipping sauce for your favorite protein.